OR WAIT 15 SECS

 WASHINGTON, D.C. -- An update on the government's avian and pandemic influenza preparedness efforts was given today by leading infectious disease experts from around the country at a news conference at the National Press Club in Washington, D.C.
 The news conference, sponsored by the National Foundation for Infectious Diseases (NFID), addressed key issues and developments in the control and prevention of emerging infectious diseases, as well as highlighted global health risks of foodborne and water-related illnesses and the threat of multi-drug resistant tuberculosis.

-"Emerging, and in some cases re-emerging, infectious diseases, notably avian and pandemic influenza, pose a very serious threat to the nation's public health," said Susan J. Rehm, MD, NFID medical director and vice chair of the Department of Infectious Disease at the
+"Emerging, and in some cases re-emerging, infectious diseases, notably avian and pandemic influenza, pose a very serious threat to the nation's public health," said Susan J. Rehm, MD, NFID medical director and vice chair of the Department of Infectious Disease at the Cleveland Clinic.
+"As healthcare professionals, we need to continue to identify these threats and take the necessary steps to respond quickly and effectively."

 Addressing the prospect of an influenza pandemic, Carole A. Heilman, PhD, director of the division of microbiology and infectious diseases at the National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health (NIH) and the Department of Health and Human Services, discussed how NIAID is leading efforts to help bolster the nation's pandemic influenza preparedness, including activities exploring cell-based vaccines; expanding the domestic capacity for influenza vaccines; developing point-of-care diagnostics; supporting influenza antivirals; and advancing surge capacity for producing H5N1 vaccines.